ggluo/TensorRT-Cpp-Example/readme.md

 # C++/C TensorRT Tiny Inference Example

-This repository provides a C++ and C example for performing inference with TensorRT.
+This repository provides C++ and C example for performing inference with TensorRT.

 ## Requirements